Malankar/cloud-run-workshop/README.md

 The application is designed to be deployed on Google Cloud Run, utilizing containerization for easy deployment and scalability.

+## Deployment and Infrastructure

+This project includes:
+- Docker containers for local development
+- Google Cloud Build for CI/CD automation
+- Terraform configuration for infrastructure as code
+- Google Cloud Run for serverless container deployment

 # To Run the Docker Containers

 ## Prerequisites